Too young? Teenage model spurs age debate in fashion

 The use of young models in fashion is not new.
 Kate Moss was scouted at 14 while Naomi Campbell was 15.

-Celebrity offspring have also modeled young - Romeo Beckham, son of soccer player David Beckham, starred in a Burberry campaign at 12.
+Celebrity offspring have also modelled young - Romeo Beckham, son of soccer player David Beckham, starred in a Burberry campaign at 12.

 However there have been industry moves to make changes, notably during the biannual catwalk shows.
 Designers contracted to London Fashion Week must use models aged 16 or over.
 New York has similar age guidelines.